Starlink RV Kit

-This guide breaks down every Starlink plan option for RV owners, compares real costs across different travel profiles, and gives you a clear recommendation based on how you actually use your rig.
+This guide breaks down every Starlink plan option for RV owners, compares real Starlink RV price tiers across different travel profiles, and gives you a clear recommendation based on how you actually use your rig.
+Pricing is confirmed against Starlink's official plan page and the Mobile Internet Resource Center's May 2026 plan tracking as of May 21, 2026.

-If you're looking for a broader overview of all plan details and specs, check out our Starlink RV plans and pricing 2026 reference page.
+If you want a broader overview of every spec and tier, see our Starlink RV plans and pricing 2026 reference.
+For the bigger "should I even buy it" question, read Is Starlink worth it for an RV in 2026.
 This post is specifically about helping you decide which plan to buy.

 Starlink offers several plans, but not all of them are designed for life on the road.
 Here's a quick breakdown of what's actually available and whether it makes sense for RV use.

-Roam 100GB ($50/month) is the entry-level mobile plan.
+Roam 100GB ($55/month) is the entry-level mobile plan.
 You get 100 GB of full-speed data per billing cycle.
 It works while driving, works internationally, and can be paused when you're parked for the season.
-After 100 GB, your speeds get deprioritized during congestion.
+After 100 GB, your speeds drop to "basic access" (under 1 Mbps) until your billing cycle resets.

-Roam Unlimited ($165/month) is the same Roam tier with no data cap at all.
+Roam Unlimited ($175/month) is the same Roam tier with no data cap at all.
 No throttling, no overage fees, no worrying about how many hours of Netflix your kids watched.
-This is the plan most full-time RVers should be on.
+This is the plan for heavy streamers and families who realistically blow past 300 GB a month.

-Residential ($120/month) is Starlink's home internet plan.
+Residential (now tiered: $50, $80, or $120/month) is Starlink's home internet plan, sold as Residential Lite/100 Mbps ($50), 200 Mbps ($80), and Max ($120) tiers as of 2026.
 It's tied to a registered address and optimized for that location.
-You can technically bring the dish on the road, but you'll only get "best effort" deprioritized speeds outside your home cell.
+You can technically bring the dish on the road, but you'll only get "best effort" deprioritized speeds outside your home cell — ranked below Roam users at the same site.
 It doesn't support in-motion use.
 For dedicated RV use, this isn't the right plan.

 Mobile Priority ($250+/month) is the premium business tier.
 It gets the highest network priority, dedicated support, and optional public IP addresses.
 It comes in 50 GB, 1 TB, and unlimited tiers.
 Most recreational RVers don't need this.